-Marina recently worked with The Warm and Toasty Club, having been commissioned, along with co-writer Jules Fox Allen, to compose three songs based on the memories of residents at retirement complexes for the Coast To Coast Project.
-All three songs are now complete and you can support the wonderful work of The Warm and Toasty Club by buying the EP or one of the tracks.
+Marina has recently finished working with The Warm and Toasty Club after having been commissioned, along with co-writer Jules Fox Allen, to compose six songs based on the memories of residents at retirement complexes around the Essex Coast and Colchester.
+All six songs are now complete and you can support the wonderful work of The Warm and Toasty Club by buying the EPs or just buying one of the tracks.
 BUY

 January 2016 saw Folkstock Records release Marina's latest album This, That & The Other.
 A self produced & recorded album, she has come a long way from making those first tentative steps...